LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/credentials.md

 - **Fire API**: If you're using a supported third-party NLU engine to match intents (for example, IBM's Watson), you can use this to authenticate with that engine.

+{: .important}
+When working with API integrations, keep in mind that the authentication type that you select for a credential must be supported by the API that you intend to call.
+For example, don't use Basic Authentication if the API doesn't support it.

 ### Add an OAuth 2.0 credential

 You can create an OAuth 2.0 credential and use it in [API integrations](conversation-builder-integrations-api-integrations.html) when you require the use of an access token that's obtained via the OAuth 2.0 protocol.